akijt/tetradats/README.md

 - Holds specific PyGame functions for a specific state
 - Code in the order of:
   1. INIT STATE
-  1. ADJUST DIM
-  1. INIT INTERACTABLES
+  1. UPDATE SPRITES
   1. EVENT LOOP
-  1. functions (if applicable)
+  1. functions including ERROR HANDLING (if applicable)
   1. CLEAR SCREEN
-  1. print stuff on screen (can be a variety of things)
+  1. print stuff on screen
-  1. ERROR HANDLING
+  1. DRAW SPRITES
-  1. ACCOUNT TAB (if applicable)
   1. CLOCK